programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 Based on information in brackets at the bottom of the output, we are able to see that the first five rows of data are printed and that our dataset consists of twenty columns.
 The value `NaN`, appearing beneath the `name` and `currency_symbol` headers, indicates that there is no data stored within those cells.

 ### Removing Columns
 After reading in a new file, it is helpful to learn a bit about your data.
-By adding the function `print(df.columns)` to your Python file, saving it, and then running it once more in the command line or terminal, you are able to see what columns are represented in the dataset (output below):
+By adding the function `print(df.columns)` to your Python file, saving it, and then running it once more in the command line or terminal using `python nypl-menu.py`, you are able to see what columns are represented in the dataset (output below):

 ```
 Index(['id', 'name', 'sponsor', 'event', 'venue', 'place',